SECTION .0900 ‑ FIREARMS: EXPLOSIVES: FIRES: ETC.

 15A NCAC 12B .0901 FIREARMS: WEAPONS: EXPLOSIVES

-(a) No person except authorized park employees, their agents, or contractors, or officers of the state shall carry or possess firearms, airguns, bows and arrows, sling shots, or lethal missiles of any kind within any park.
+(a) Except as provided in Paragraph (b) or G.S.
+14-269, no person except authorized park employees, their agents, or contractors, shall carry or possess firearms, air guns, air soft guns, paint ball guns, bows and arrows, sling shots, or lethal missiles of any kind within any park.

 Eff.
 February 1, 1976;

 Amended Eff.
 October 1, 1984; January 1, 1983;

 Amended Eff.
 January 1, 2014; April 1, 1999.